-For periods of less than 1 year in the US, a travel medical plan may be enough to cover your needs.
+For periods of less than one year in the US, a travel medical plan may be enough to cover your needs.
 For younger travelers wanting basic emergency medical insurance (instead of comprehensive major medical cover), a travel medical plan will work well.
 Most travel medical insurance plans provide coverage for accidents or illness, saving you from large medical bills if you require a visit to the doctor or hospital while in the U.S. as well as give you access to universal pharmaceutical care and translation services, should they be required.
+For more, see:

-If you are looking for a global medical plan to cover you as an expat or international citizen living in the USA, or anywhere in the world, visit International Health plans or you can Compare Global Medical Plans.
+If you are looking for a global medical plan to cover you as an expat or international citizen living in the USA, or anywhere in the world, visit International Health Plans or you can Compare Global Medical Plans.